Attention: Check our plans by clicking here!

 Select the .msi or .exe file for download and the group where the application will be installed.

+a.
 Select the file for upload;

+b.
 In this section, the administrator can select the Windows device group(s) to which the application will be distributed.

 Click Add.